 \subsection{Experimental Setup}

-\textbf{\bench details}. \textit{(1) In product-specific subset}, we choose the database product `openGauss' and its latest documentation as of April 2024.
-The advantage of 'openGauss' is that our evaluated LLMs have not shown any signs of being specifically trained on the latest detailed documentation of this product, effectively avoiding unfair evaluation due to potential data leakage. \textit{(2) In instance-specific subset}, we created \qa pairs under widely recognized database benchmarks TPC-H, TPC-C and TPC-DS as examples.

-\textbf{Testbed implementation}. \textit{(1) QCR:} For all Chinese classifiers, pretrain model: chinese-xlnet-base, we set the batchsize as 512 and learning rate as 5e-4; for all English classifiers, pretrain model: xlnet-base-cased, we set the batchsize as 256 and learning rate as 5e-5.
-Each classifier trained for 30 epochs and saved the checkpoint performed best on validation sets. \textit{(2) RAG:} We set the text length to 250 characters per segment and the overlap length to 50 characters between adjacent texts in the knowledge base.
-For each query, up to 3 vectors from the knowledge base are matched with a similarity threshold of 0.5.
-We use L2 distance for similarity search and the default Flat index. \textit{(3) TIG:} We set the number of random tools in the tool pool (\texttt{\{\{T\}\}} in prompt) to 4.
+\textit{(1) QCR:} For all Chinese classifiers, we train them using XLNet-base~\cite{XL}, set the batch size to 512 and the learning rate to 5e-4.
+For all English classifiers, we train them with XLNet-base~\cite{XL} using a batch size of 256 and a learning rate of 5e-5.
+Each classifier is trained for 30 epochs.
+Checkpoints that perform best on the validation sets are saved. \textit{(2) RAG:} the text length is set to 250 characters per segment, and the overlap length is 50 characters between adjacent texts in the knowledge base.
+For each query, up to three vectors from the knowledge base are matched with a similarity threshold of 0.5.
+We use L2 distance for similarity search with the default Flat index. \textit{(3)TIG:} We set the number of random tools in the tool pool ({{T}} in prompt) to 4.

-\textbf{LLM training}.
-The LLM training server is a workstation equipped with eight A100 GPU cards.
-The pre-training phase comprises two epochs using the collected database-related data.
-The learning rate is 5e-5 and the batch size is 128.
-In the fine-tuning phase, General DB Q\&A, Product-specific Q\&A, Instance-specific Q\&A and DB-irrelevant Q\&A is assigned with weights 1:1.5:3:0.5, to account for their importance, data volume and training difficulty.
-The learning rate is 2e-5 and the batch size is 64.